banarasikumar/Blancbeu-Netlify-Firebase/replit.md

 The Blancbeu website is built using a modern, client-side focused architecture, leveraging vanilla JavaScript, HTML, and CSS for a lightweight and highly performant experience.

 ### UI/UX Decisions
 - **Theming**: Features a dual-theme system: a default premium 24k gold on deep black (Dark Mode) and a vibrant, colorful Light Mode.
-Themes are user-toggleable with persistence via `localStorage`.
+Themes are user-toggleable via a modern circular glassmorphism button with smooth transitions and persistence via `localStorage`.
+All animations are completely disabled in light mode for a clean, professional experience.
 - **Navigation**: Utilizes an iOS-style bottom navigation bar with glassmorphism effects, larger icons, and a reordered structure (Home, Notifications, My Bookings, Chat, Account) for enhanced mobile usability.
 It hides on scroll down and shows on scroll up.
-- **Animations**: Incorporates extensive animations including a transparent Diwali fireworks overlay, brand name shimmer, sparkling particle backgrounds, offer card glow effects, rose petal rain, and responsive hover effects.
-Animations are optimized for performance with `requestAnimationFrame` throttling and GPU acceleration.
+- **Animations**: In dark mode only, incorporates animations including a transparent Diwali fireworks overlay (with audio disabled), brand name shimmer, sparkling particle backgrounds, offer card glow effects, rose petal rain, and responsive hover effects.
+All animations are completely disabled in light mode.
+Fireworks audio is permanently muted.
 - **Design Elements**: Uses `Cinzel` for luxury headings and `Poppins` for body text.
 Features glassmorphism with strong blur and shadow depth for interactive elements.
+Modern circular theme toggle button with no borders.
 - **Responsiveness**: Designed to be fully responsive across all devices, with images optimized for various screen sizes.

 ### Technical Implementations